 pediatric, reconstructive, and military/ trauma aspects of orthopaedic surgery.

-Dr. Rungee is on the medical staff at Saint Thomas Rutherford Hospital in Murfreesboro, Tennessee, and served as Chief of Staff from 2004 - 2006.
+Dr. Rungee is on the medical staff at Saint Thomas Rutherford Hospital in Murfreesboro, Tennessee, where he served as Chief of Surgery from 1999 - 2000, and Chief of Staff from 2004 - 2006.
+He and his wife, Cathy, live in Murfreesboro and have 4 children.
 When away from the office, he enjoys playing the bass fiddle, banjo, guitar and harmonica.